Maikel García

-Maikel Jose García (born March 3, 2000) is a Venezuelan professional baseball infielder for the Kansas City Royals of Major League Baseball (MLB).
+Maikel Jose García (Note: /es-419/.) (born March 3, 2000) is a Venezuelan professional baseball third baseman for the Kansas City Royals of Major League Baseball (MLB).
 He made his MLB debut in 2022.
 In 2025, García was named to his first All-Star game and won his first Gold Glove Award.

+Internationally, García represents Venezuela.
+At the 2026 World Baseball Classic, he was named the tournament MVP and helped Venezuela win its first WBC championship in the country's history.